The Open Access Button is now built by OA.Works. Same people, new name! Read more about our rebrand.

 Scholars who make their work green open access rather than gold never pay a fee to do so.
 Even when they choose the gold route, only 33% of peer-reviewed open access journals charge author-It follows that only 4% of authors who publish in open access journals (12% of 33%) pay fees out of pocket.
 At the same time, about 50% of articles published in peer-reviewed open access journals are published in fee-based journals.
 If we count by article rather than by journal, then only 6% of authors who publish in open access journals (12% of 50%) pay fees out of pocket.

-Simple Answer: No, depending on individual journal policies you can self-archive your research.
+No, depending on individual journal policies you can self-archive your research.
 Check Sherpa ROMEO for deets.

-Longer Answer: Most conventional publishers give standing permission for author-initiated green open access.
+Most conventional publishers give standing permission for author-initiated green open access.
 Many of the others will give permission on request.
 For authors unsure of a publisher's position, check out the Sherpa RoMEO database of publisher policies, read the publishing contract, or ask an editor.
 It's always worth asking, if only to register demand and show rising expectations.

 Because this permission comes from publishers themselves, it makes green open access lawful even when authors have transferred all relevant rights to publishers.
 However, the permission needn't come from publishers.
 Authors may retain relevant rights, on their own, through author addenda (lawyer-drafted contract modifications), or through open access policies at their funding agency or employer.
 For example, since 2005 the Wellcome Trust has had a policy requiring Wellcome-funded researchers to retain the right to authorise open access, if the publisher doesn't already permit or provide open access.
 The US National Institutions of Health (NIH) has had a similar policy since 2008.
 A new bill in Germany would allow authors to provide green open access to articles arising from publicly-funded research, regardless of their publishing contracts.